markplewis/sandiplewis-blog/README.md

 }
 ```

-However, we've decided to manage this process via [Lerna](https://lerna.js.org/) instead.
+However, I've decided to manage this process via [Lerna](https://lerna.js.org/) instead.
 Lerna is often used for managing large monorepos, so it may be a bit overkill for this project, but its ability to manage and link cross-dependencies seems valuable enough to justify its use.

 ### CLI documentation